What Does a Kitchen Renovation Cost in 2023? Toronto vs. Montreal

 How much does it cost to renovate a kitchen?

-If you’re looking for a ballpark figure, expect to outlay anywhere from $18,000 to $60,000+.
-Factors that affect the cost of your project include the size of your kitchen, the materials and, yes, your location!
-Here’s what we typically see customers in Toronto and Montreal paying (not including new appliances):
+Kitchen renovation costs typically range from $18,000 to $60,000, depending on the extent of your project.
+Of course, the size of your kitchen, the materials you choose, and your location will impact the total cost.
+Here’s what we typically see customers in Toronto and Montreal paying for a full kitchen renovation (not including new appliances).

 Greater Montreal